wakeupmh/url-shortener-backend/README.md

 - Rate limiting to prevent abuse
 - RESTful API following JSON:API specification
 - Self-ping mechanism for health checks
+- Ping service as a heartbeat to prevent application spin-down on Render

 ## Tech Stack